mvipin/perceptor/README.md

 ## Acknowledgments

 This project builds upon the excellent foundation provided by **Articulated Robotics** and their comprehensive ROS2 robotics tutorials and repositories.
-I extend our heartfelt gratitude to Josh Newans and the Articulated Robotics community for their invaluable contributions to robotics education and open-source development.
+I extend my heartfelt gratitude to Josh Newans and the Articulated Robotics community for their invaluable contributions to robotics education and open-source development.

 **Special Thanks:**
 - **Articulated Robotics**: Original repository structure and ROS2 best practices